kanopi/saplings-ai/README.md

 ### Summary from OpenAI - Post

 This ECA workflow uses chatGPT to write a summary of the article and save it to the Description field on save if the field does not have one.
-If the Description has any content at all, the workflow is not run.
+The workflow is not run if the Description has any content.

 OpenAI APIs have costs associated with them.
 [Pricing](https://openai.com/api/pricing/)